sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 Do not forget the curly brackets or the semi-colon after the value!

-The last semi-colon can be omitted but it's optional.

 #### Internal Style Sheets

-If a _single page_ has a unique style, you could use an internal style sheet - these are defined and written in your HTML using the `<style>`` element, inside the head section of an HTML page:
+If a _single HTML page_ has a unique style, you could use an internal style sheet - these are defined and written in your HTML using the `<style>` element, inside the head section of an HTML page:

 ```html